 Plants to Protect Your Dog From

-There are many plants that are common to both garden landscapes and in some cases inside houseplants that could poison your dog.
-Note that not all of the plants listed below are likely to cause death, however, they may cause gastrointestinal upset, drooling, lethargy or other symptoms.
-And, some can also be fatally toxic.
+There are many common garden plants and, in some cases, houseplants that could poison your dog.
+Note that not all of the plants listed below are likely to cause death.
+However, they may cause gastrointestinal upset, drooling, lethargy, or other symptoms.
+Some can also be fatally toxic.

 Be sure to restrict your pet’s access if you have any of these plants: